WenhuiF/TwitterScraping/README.md

 + Report is saved in doc directory for reference

-+ Results are saved in data directory that can be accessed directly from the code.
++ Results are saved in output directory that can be accessed directly from the code to cut long training time.